-- 4. Council
+- 4. Terms of Reference of the Council

-- 5. Cabinet
+- 5. Terms of Reference of the Cabinet

-- 6. Overview & Scrutiny Committee
+- 6. Terms of Reference of the Overview & Scrutiny Committee

-- Regulatory Committees
+- 7. Terms of Reference of the Regulatory Committees

-7.1 Development Control Committee
+- 7.1 Development Control Committee

-7.2 Licensing Committee
+- 7.2 Licensing Committee

-- 8. Standards Panel
+- 8. Terms of Reference of the Standards Panel

-- 9. Appointment & Appeals Committee
+- 9. Terms of Reference of the Appointment & Appeals Committee

-- 10. Audit & Accounts Committee
+- 10. Terms of Reference of the Audit & Accounts Committee

 - 11. Working Groups

 - 12. Police and Crime Panel for Lancashire